rodeezy/TwoDots/README.md

 `board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.

-`automata.js`: this script will handle the logic behind the scenes.
-An Automata object will hold a `type` (hexagon, triangle, or square) and a 2D array of `Cell`s.
-It will be responsible for doing neighbor checks for each `Cell` upon iteration and updating the `Cell` array appropriately.
+`game.js`: this script will handle the logic behind the scenes.
+A Game object will hold a `difficulty` (easy, medium, or hard) and a 2D array of `Dot`s.
+It will be responsible for validating moves on each `Dot` upon iteration and updating the `Dot` array appropriately.

-`cell.js`: this lightweight script will house the constructor and update functions for the `Cell` objects.
-Each `Cell` will contain a `type` (hexagon, triangle, or square) and an `aliveState` (`true` or `false`).
+`dot.js`: this lightweight script will house the constructor and update functions for the `Dot` objects.
+Each `Dot` will contain a `difficulty` (easy, medium, or hard) and an `quotaState` (`integer array`).

 ### Implementation Timeline